abhijeetvg/PubSub/README.md

 PubSub
 ======

-Publisher Subscriber using UDP and JAVA RMI
+Publisher Subscriber using UDP and JAVA RMI.

+Client and server